-All IDEA employees are subject to this policy.
+All IPS employees are subject to this policy.
 However, any given search may be restricted to one or more specific individuals, depending upon the situation.
 Searches may be done on a random basis or based upon reasonable suspicion.
 "Reasonable suspicion" means circumstance suggesting to a reasonable person that there is a possibility that one or more individuals may be in possession of a prohibited item as identified above.
 Any search under this policy will be conducted in a manner protecting employee privacy, confidentiality, and personal dignity to the greatest extent possible.
-IDEA will respond severely to any unauthorized release of information concerning individual employees.
+IPS will respond severely to any unauthorized release of information concerning individual employees.

-No employee will ever be physically forced to submit to a search.
-However, an employee who refuses to submit to a search requested by IDEA will face disciplinary action, up to and including immediate termination of employment.
+An employee who refuses to submit to a search requested by IPS will face disciplinary action, up to and including immediate termination of employment.

-Employees who are found to be in possession of prohibited materials in violation of this policy or in violation of other IDEA policies contained in this handbook, will be subject to discipline, up to and including termination.
+Employees who are found to be in possession of prohibited materials in violation of this policy or in violation of other IPS policies contained in this handbook, will be subject to discipline, up to and including termination.

-6.10 Child Abuse and Neglect Reporting
+6.11 Reporting Suspected Child Abuse and Neglect